-The Corporation has adopted share ownership guidelines for executive officers requiring each executive officer, within five years after becoming an executive officer of the Corporation, to hold a minimum number of Common Shares equivalent to at least three times his annual base compensation.
+The Corporation has adopted share ownership guidelines for executive officers requiring each executive officer, within five years after becoming an executive officer of the Corporation, to hold a minimum number of Common Shares equivalent to at least three times his or her annual base compensation.

-Below is the share ownership status for the NEOs as of May 3, 2021.
+Below is the share ownership status for the NEOs as of April 29, 2022.

-Name and principal position Salary (1) (\$) Shareholding Requirement (\$) Common Shares Owned (#) Total Value (2) (\$) Percentage of 5- Year Target Achieved (%) Target Date to Meet Requirements Vance Querio CEO 658,183 1,974,550 4,410,212 359,168 18 Expired Kevin McPhee General Counsel 307,152 921,457 1,576,499 128,390 14 May 12, 2021 Lindsey Rosebush Head of Finance 241,334 724,002 576,291 46,933 6 June 30, 2025
+Name and principal position Salary (1) (\$) Shareholding Requirement (\$) Common Shares Owned (#) Total Value (2) (\$) Percentage of 5- Year Target Achieved (%) Target Date to Meet Requirements Vance Querio CEO 617,093 1,851,280 4,410,212 689,316 37 Expired Kevin McPhee General Counsel 293,634 880,901 2,896,131 452,665 51 Expired Lindsey Rosebush Head of Finance 255,682 767,047 1,473,032 230,235 30 June 30, 2025

-- (1) For the purposes of the amounts stated under "Salary" in the table above, Swiss francs have been converted to United States dollars based on the US Federal Reserve exchange rate for May 3, 2021, where one CHF, expressed in USD, was 1.0970 [0.9116]. - (2) "Total Value" in the table above is determined by multiplying the number of Common Shares held by each NEO as of May 3, 2021 by the closing price of the Common Shares on the Toronto Stock Exchange as of the close of business on such date, being CAD 0.10 (\$0.0814 based on the Bank of Canada daily exchange rate for May 3, 2021, being 0.8144).
+- (1) For the purposes of the amounts stated under "Salary" in the table above, Swiss francs have been converted to United States dollars based on the US Federal Reserve exchange rate for April 29, 2022, where one CHF, expressed in USD, was 1.0285 [0.9723]. - (2) "Total Value" in the table above is determined by multiplying the number of Common Shares held by each NEO as of April 29, 2022 by the closing price of the Common Shares on the Toronto Stock Exchange as of the close of business on such date, being CAD 0.20 (\$0.1563 based on the Bank of Canada daily average exchange rate for April 29, 2022, being 0.7817).

-Notwithstanding the generally uninterrupted accumulation of shares by each NEO in recent years, a share price that has trended down has undermined efforts by executives to accumulate sufficient ownership.
-Moreover, at current share prices, achieving the shareholding requirement would involve shares equivalent to 8% of all shares issued and outstanding.
+Notwithstanding the generally uninterrupted accumulation of shares by each NEO in recent years, decreasing share price in certain years has undermined reasonable efforts by executives to accumulate ownership.
 As a result, and given the current environment, the Board does not expect to take any action to enforce the share ownership guidelines at this time.
 As the share price rebounds, together with the oil and gas industry generally, the Board expects greater alignment between the objectives of the shareholder ownership requirement and market realities.